Understanding the Difference Between Abdominoplasty and Lipectomy for Body Contouring

 Dr Bernard Beldholm

 Choosing the right body contouring procedure can be challenging, especially when you’re unsure about the difference between abdominoplasty and lipectomy.
-Abdominoplasty, or tummy tuck, targets the abdominal area for a firmer look by removing excess skin and tightening muscles.
-Lipectomy, however, can address multiple body parts, reducing fat and excess skin for overall contouring.
+Abdominoplasty targets the abdominal area for a firmer look by removing excess skin and tightening muscles.
+Lipectomy, however, can treat multiple body parts, reducing fat and excess skin.
 In this article, we’ll explain these procedures in detail, helping you decide which suits your needs best.

 Book your appointment online now